-Cheap gaming monitor deals this month
+Cheap gaming monitor deals

-ASUS ROG Swift PG27UQ 27" | IPS | 144Hz | 4K | $1,320 (save $179) Probably the best monitor you can get your hands on all in right now.
-It's got awesome 4K resolution, HDR technology and (somehow) it keeps its refresh rates high too.
-Added: 7/1/19View Deal
+ASUS ROG Swift PG27UQ 27" | IPS | 144Hz | 4K | $1,320 (save $179) Probably the best monitor you can get your hands on right now.
+It's got awesome 4K resolution, HDR technology, and (somehow) it keeps its refresh rates high too.
+(Posted: 1/16)View Deal

-ASUS VG248QE 24" | TN | 144Hz | 1080p | $255 at Amazon (save 9%)
+ASUS VG248QE 24" | TN | 144Hz | 1080p | $199 (save $79)

 Our favorite gaming monitors

 In our eyes, the top gaming monitor out there right now is the Asus ROG Swift PG279Q.
 This 27-inch monitor has a 2560x1440 resolution—which we currently consider the sweet spot for high-end gaming—and it offers substantially more pixels than 1080p without being as demanding as a 4K panel.
-This results in games looking super sharp at 27 inches but the display won’t bring a good GPU down.
+This results in games looking super sharp at 27 inches, but the display won’t bring a good GPU down.
 In addition to this, higher than 60Hz refresh rates are still doable—something not possible on the current crop of 4K displays.

-For those AMD users who want a FreeSync dispay, there is no better monitor than the Asus MG279Q.
+For those AMD users who want a FreeSync display, there is no better monitor than the Asus MG279Q.
 It's a 1440p IPS screen that can refresh up to 144Hz, but because it uses the open FreeSync technology instead of G-Sync, it's not as pricey.

-The base design makes for a sturdy monitor while also allowing for plenty of tilting, pivoting, and height adjustments, and the bezel is pretty thin, which is good for a 27-inch monitor that already takes up a bit of space.
-It also has a light anti-gloss coating: —something that some older IPS displays went too heavy on which resulted in affecting the image quality, but it works very well on the MG279Q.
+The base design makes for a sturdy monitor while also allowing for plenty of tilting, pivoting, and height adjustments, and the bezel is pretty thin, which is suitable for a 27-inch monitor that already takes up a bit of space.
+It also has a light anti-gloss coating: —something that some older IPS displays went too heavy on, which resulted in affecting the image quality, but it works very well on the MG279Q.

-Due to the great IPS screen, colors look fabulous even from off-angles and the contrast ratio is really fantastic too.
-Elsewhere, the ability to support multiple inputs offers great flexibility, particularly to those who might want to add a second system like a console.
+Due to the great IPS screen, colors look fabulous even from off-angles, and the contrast ratio is fantastic too.
+Elsewhere, the ability to support multiple inputs offers excellent flexibility, particularly to those who might want to add a second system like a console.
 This is thanks to the presence of the internal scaler—one of the main differences between G-Sync and FreeSync.
 With no other IPS FreeSync displays that can match the MG279Q on specs, this is a terrific monitor and easily the best choice for those that have an AMD graphics card.